Which issues would you most highlight to someone new to your state?

 The statute also prohibits employers from discharging, demoting, or otherwise taking adverse action against an employee who requests or takes school leave.
 Employers are not required to pay employees for school leave.

 (c) Domestic violence victim leave (N.C.
 Gen. Stat. § 50B-5.5)

 This statute prohibits employers from discharging, demoting, denying a promotion, or disciplining an employee who has taken reasonable time off from work to obtain or attempt to obtain assistance as a victim of domestic violence.

 This statute requires employers to grant unpaid military leave to any member of the North Carolina National Guard who has been called into service.
 The law defines the employee’s job reinstatement rights on conclusion of military service.
-The law also prohibits employers from discharging an employee because he or she has taken military leave.
-In addition, an employer cannot deny any of the following because of a person’s membership in the North Carolina National Guard:
+The law also prohibits employers from discharging an employee because they have taken military leave.
+In addition, an employer cannot deny any of the following because of a person’s membership, application for membership, performance of service, application for service, or obligation in the North Carolina National Guard:

 - initial employment;

 Privacy in the workplace

 What are employees’ rights with regard to privacy and monitoring?

 North Carolina law does not provide employees with a specific right to privacy in the employment context.
 While there is no statute addressing employees’ right to privacy, an employee could make a successful common law claim for invasion of privacy or intentional infliction of emotional distress in extreme (and rare) circumstances.

 With respect to monitoring, North Carolina follows the “One-Party Consent Rule” (N.C.
 Gen. Stat. § 15A-287), which provides that employee communications—both oral and electronic—may be intercepted (i.e., monitored or recorded) when one party to that communication consents to the interception or when the nature and circumstances of the communication do not give rise to an expectation of privacy.